mercadopago/devsite-docs/guides/resources/dashboard/aplications.en.md

 * **Product to be integrated**.
 This section defines the product that should integrate with your application.
 The field "Available products" presents the list of available products to be integrated.
 By default, the value of this field is the value entered when creating the application, but you can change the chosen product without having to reconfigure the integration.
 This field works as an informational field for the product that the application refers to.

 ### Delete application
-If you need to delete an application for any reason, click on "Delete" and confirm the action in the dialog box.
+If you need to delete an application in your Dashboard, click on the 3 vertical dots on the application card, select the **Delete** option and confirm the action in the dialog box.

 > WARNING
 >
 > Attention